aaronrod3/ShooterGame/docs/infima_integration_plan.md

 - [ ] Hand-IK grip sockets on the **weapon skeletal mesh**, read directly in `UShooterAnimInstanceBase::UpdateIKData()` (hardcoded there, not sourced from `WeaponConfig` like the sockets above):
   - `SOCKET_Grip` — left-hand (foregrip) target, transformed into `hand_r`'s bone space to produce `LeftHandTransform`.
 Already relied upon by the existing left-hand IK code. **[VERIFY exists on every weapon mesh]**
   - `SOCKET_Grip_R` — right-hand (primary grip) target, transformed into `hand_l`'s bone space to produce `RightHandTransform`.
 Added 2026-06-30 on the C++ side (`UShooterAnimInstanceBase.h`/`.cpp`) but does not exist on any weapon mesh yet — until it's added, `RightHandTransform` silently stays at its last computed value (identity by default) and the right-arm FABRIK target never moves. **[CREATE per weapon mesh]**
+  -  Note: the left/right hand IK coupling bug (right hand silently starved if left socket missing) was fixed in `UpdateIKData()` on 2026-07-04, prior to this section's per-weapon socket additions.
+See Section 2 Shared AnimBP Dependencies. **[FIXED]**
 - [ ] Every AnimGraph node referenced in Section 2 (FABRIK hand IK, Layered Blend Per Bone, additive stack, state machines, montage slots) needs to be manually built and verified inside `ABP_FP_Default` and `ABP_TP_Default`, since these are new AnimBPs rather than the Infima originals. **[CREATE + VERIFY]**

 ## 6. UE5.7 IK Retargeter Workflow (Reference Only — Likely Not Needed)